Using This Book

 Sonic Ray

-The target must make a Constitution saving throw or take 2(BD) Thunder damage and has the Deafned conditon until the start of your next turn on a failed save or half as much damage and not Deafened on a successful one.
+The target must succeed on a Constitution saving throw or take 1d8 Thunder damage, and have the Deafened condition until the end of your next turn.

 Telekinetic Ray

-If the object is worn or carried by a creature, that creature must succeed on a Strength saving throw, or you pull the object away and move it up to 30 feet in any direction within the Eye Ray's range.
+If the target is an object and isn’t being worn or carried, you automatically move it up to 30 feet in any direction within the spell’s range.
+If the object is worn or carried by a creature, that creature must succeed on a Strength saving throw, or you pull the object away and move it up to 30 feet in any direction within range.

 Beholder Subclass